suffolklibraries/sljekyll/new-suggestions/meet-the-author/_posts/2017-06-27-meet-the-author-lynda-la-plante.md

 breadcrumb: meet-the-author
 ---

-{% include /c/figure.html alt="Lynda La Plante" src="/images/featured/featured-lynda-la-plante.jpg" caption="Lynda La Plante CBE.
+{% include /c/figure.html alt="Lynda La Plante" src="/images/featured/featured-lynda-la-plante.jpg" caption="Lynda La Plante.
 Image &copy; Darren Bell" %}

-Lynda La Plante CBE is an English author, screenwriter and former actress.
+Lynda La Plante is an English author, screenwriter and former actress.
 She is perhaps best known as the writer and creator of the <cite>Prime Suspect</cite> television crime series.

 Formerly an actor, Lynda broke through as a writer in 1983 when she created and wrote the six-part robbery series <cite>Widows</cite> for Thames Television.
 Her debut novel was published in 1987, and in 1991 <cite>Prime Suspect</cite>, starring Helen Mirren as DCI Jane Tennison, first appeared on screens.
 It has won multiple BAFTAs, Emmy Awards and Golden Globe Awards and in 2007 was named as one of <cite>Time</cite> magazine's 100 Best Shows of All Time.